Application for medical expenses, including renovations to a principal residence for medical reasons

 This refers to a situation where you are seeking to withdraw money from a locked in account, and this money did not come from your pension but from someone else’s pension plan, such as your former spouse.

-For example, as a result of a divorce, John was required to pay a portion of his pension to Jane and the money was paid into Jane’s locked-in account.
-Jane subsequently married Bob and now wants to apply to withdraw money from her locked-in account for financial hardship.
-Since the money was earned by John, Jane’s current spouse Bob is not required to consent to the application.
-John is no longer Jane’s spouse, so his consent is no longer required.
+For example, as a result of a divorce, Jordan was required to pay a portion of their pension to Chris and the money was paid into Chris’s locked-in account.
+Chris subsequently married Avery and now wants to apply to withdraw money from their locked-in account for financial hardship.
+Since the money was earned by Jordan, Chris’s current spouse Avery is not required to consent to the application.
+Jordan is no longer Chris’s spouse, so their consent is no longer required.

 - You do not have a spouse.